How to Use Logical Consequences in a Preschool Classroom

 Consequence vs punishment

-A consequence is a result of an action or event.
+A consequence is a result of an action or event used to teach responsibility.
 It can be a natural consequence, for example, when a child refuses to wear a jacket, they might feel cold.
 Or, it can be a logical consequence, such as an adult having a child apologize after hitting another child.
 The goal of consequences is to encourage a child to accept responsibility and to teach them to make positive choices.
 Consequences also help them develop self-control.

 Punishment, on the other hand, is an unpleasant or undesirable outcome inflicted by an authority to instill harm, fear, or loss.
 Punishment is typically delivered in anger, with the goal of maintaining control; it can also be used to guilt, shame, and impose authority.
 Common punishments often imposed on children include harsh verbal disapproval, spanking, and having the child sit in a corner with their face to the wall.